Menu Close

 Think twice about using caffeine as your main energy boost and focus on ensuring your levels of hero nutrients, iron and B-vitamins – both from your diet and a daily supplement.

 For sustainable energy levels, it’s important to consume water-soluble vitamins daily, as the body doesn’t retain them well.
-Although some storage will be achieved in the liver, many circulating vitamins will be excreted through urine.

-When it comes to minerals such as iron, it’s vital to receive a steady dose of nutrients (rather than one large, loading dose) in order to prevent the body going into ‘defence mode’, to rid nutrients that are toxic in large doses.
+When it comes to minerals such as iron, it’s vital to receive a steady dose of nutrients (rather than one large, loading dose) in order to prevent the body from going into ‘defence mode’, to rid nutrients that are toxic in large doses.

 BetterYou champions every day energy the natural way, raising awareness of iron and B-vitamins as nutritional components to be prioritised for feeling energised.

-For those that struggle to obtain enough of these nutrients through diet alone, supplementation may be needed and an oral spray is an effective, pill-free alternative to traditional tablets and capsules, as the mechanism allows nutrients to be absorbed via the inner cheek, bypassing primary processing in the gut.
+For those who struggle to obtain enough of these nutrients through diet alone, supplementation may be needed and an oral spray is an effective, pill-free alternative to traditional tablets and capsules, as the mechanism allows nutrients to be absorbed via the inner cheek, bypassing primary processing in the gut.